 Ayurvedic Natural Solution for Hirsutism and Facial Hair in Women

-To stop excessive hair growth, you should look into solutions that will help you to remove the root cause of hirsutism.
+To stop excess hair growth, you should look into solutions that will help you to remove the root cause of hirsutism.
 Now, for excessive hair growth, it is actually high level of androgens.

-So, the line of treatment of facial hair should reduce the androgens and restore hormonal balance as a whole.
+So, the line of treatment of excess body hair should reduce the androgens and restore hormonal balance as a whole.

 Hirsutism Diet and Best Foods